 It’s not like the people who aced the case knew what a hypothesis was (or the dozen or so core skills I’ve referred to in my various materials), and those who didn’t do well on my cases didn’t.

-So if we say the knowledge level of those who aced the case was at say 90% (after all, nobody is perfect and it's not necessary to be perfect), and those who did not do well on the case (but understood all the mistakes they made), had say an 80% knowledge level.
+If we say the knowledge level of those who aced the case was at say 90% (after all, nobody is perfect and it’s not necessary to be perfect), and those who did not do well on the case (but understood all the mistakes they made), had say an 80% knowledge level.

 What I find interesting is which skills are in that 10% difference.

 The skill in that final 10% is the skill of knowing when to apply the other skills, and how to adapt those other skills to the specific situation in the case.